libAtoms/QUIP/Tools/quippy/doc/tutorial.rst

     8

-We can save our new atoms to an XYZ file, and then re-read it by passing the filename to the :class:`Atoms` constructor.
+We can save our new atoms to an XYZ file, and then re-read it by passing the filename to the :class:`~.Atoms` constructor.
 Let's do that, and check that what we get back is the same as the original::

    >>> dia.write('diamond.xyz')